-Ballyhoura Rural Services CLG (BRS) as an organisation is dedicated to identifying and helping people who are affected by Social Isolation& exclusion.
-For the last number of years Ballyhoura Rural Services has worked predominantly with older adults.
-The organisation has of late identified a need for both an expansion of the type of service it supplies and an alteration in the means used to provide it.
-There is a desire within the organisation to respond to the needs of other people in society who are experiencing social isolation, particularly young people.
+Ballyhoura Rural Services CLG (BRS) is an organisation dedicated to identifying and helping people who are affected by social isolation & exclusion.
+BRS has worked predominantly with older adults in the past.
+The organisation identified a need for both an expansion of the type of service it supplies and an alteration in the means used to provide it.
+There was a desire within the organisation to respond to the needs of other people in society who are experiencing social isolation, particularly young people.

-Inspired by the success of Social Farms (SF) in Holland and the United Kingdom, BRS has begun to develop an SF framework to address the causes of isolation/exclusion, and barriers to education for young people in the area.
+Inspired by the success of Social Farms in Holland and the United Kingdom, BRS has developed a Social Farm to address the causes of isolation/exclusion, and barriers to education for young people in the area.

 “..Farming practices aimed at promoting disadvantaged people’s rehabilitation, education and care”

 This multifunctional use of farms has been introduced from grass roots level in the form of both start up purpose-built Social Farms, and as a form of farm economic diversification on existing farms.
 Social Farms offer opportunities such as: education; social care; rehabilitation; and a range of health and well- being outcomes.

 This farm environment offers a very diverse range of activities and opportunities that provides structure to develop innovative activity-based programs for participants.

 Early school leavers, people who are not employed or in education, people recovering from drug and alcohol misuse, young offenders, people with various disabilities, people with mental health issues, marginalised youths and young people who may have an interest in gaining knowledge about farming.